0xMiden/miden-client/docs/src/web-client/api/classes/ScriptBuilder.md

 > **buildLibrary**(`library_path`, `source_code`): [`Library`](Library.md)

 Given a Library Path, and a source code, turn it into a Library.
-E.g. A path library can be 'miden::my_contract'.
+E.g. A path library can be `miden::my_contract`.
 When turned into a library, this can be used from another script with an import statement, following the previous example: `use.miden::my_contract'.